JohnDuncanScott/2d-game-engine-comparison/README.md

 * Links to get you started
 * The same playable game for each engine to make it easy to compare (created by following the links provided)
 * The source code for each game
+* A list of engines that didn't quite make the cut, with reasons (mostly objective)

 ### Selection criteria
 I've been a software engineer since about 2007 and although I can code in a variety of languages I wanted something that *anyone* could pick up so these are the key criteria for inclusion: